Kyle Larson: 2021: First championship

 Larson scored his fifth win of the season at Watkins Glen, a career-high.
 After the Watkins Glen race, Larson and Denny Hamlin were tied for the points lead in the regular season standings.
 Following the Coke Zero Sugar 400, Larson clinched the regular season championship.

 At Darlington, Larson led 156 laps but finished second to Hamlin.
 During the Federated Auto Parts 400, Larson earned enough points to lock himself into the Round of 12.
 Larson scored his sixth win of the season at the Bristol night race.
 His win would somewhat be overshadowed by an altercation between Kevin Harvick and Chase Elliott after the race due to an on-track incident.

-Larson scored his seventh win of the season at the Charlotte Roval after overcoming electrical issue.
+Larson scored his seventh win of the season at the Charlotte Roval after overcoming an electrical issue.
 He became the first driver in NASCAR Cup Series history to win three different road courses in the same season and also became the first driver since Kasey Kahne in 2006 to sweep both Charlotte races.

 In the third round of the playoffs, Larson won at Texas to secure a spot into the Championship 4.
 A week later, Larson scored his ninth win of the season at Kansas and became the first driver since Dale Earnhardt in 1987 to win three straight races twice in the same season.

 In the Championship 4 at Phoenix, Larson started on the pole and led 107 laps en route to his tenth win of the season and clinched his first NASCAR Cup Series championship.
 He became the first driver to have 10 wins and a championship in the same season since Jimmie Johnson did it in 2007 season.
 Larson ended his 2021 championship season with 10 wins, 18 stage wins, 20 top-fives, 26 top-tens, 2,581 laps led, and an average finish of 9.1.